 The other day I spent hours vacuuming around the house as I have a dog that sheds quite a bit.
 Sound familiar?
-I began to wonder if that time could be better spent on my business?
+I began to wonder if that time could be better spent on my business.
+Would any purchase be considered an investment in a business?
+Is it a good time to invest in a business?

 I didn’t spend as much time thinking about this purchase when I realized the time-saver this robotic vacuum would be for me.
-This tool would be like delegating a task for my business.
+This tool would be like delegating a task to my business.

 Of course, you don’t want to start purchasing 1,000 new tools so you can work 24/7 in your business.
 That would not be a healthy approach.